 Playa Estacahuite: Oaxaca Coast Guide

-This Oaxaca beach is super quiet with almost no amenities.
-There are a couple of simple cabanas for rent and some Airbnb rentals.
-However, it does seem close enough to Puerto Angel that you could easily get back and forth for amenities.
+This Oaxaca beach is super quiet with only a couple of palapa beach restaurants.
+However, it’s only 5 minutes drive to Puerto Angel so you could easily get back and forth for amenities.
 Especially if you rented a car.

 This would be one of the best beaches in Oaxaca to disconnect and enjoy a remote vacation.